 Have a Great Time!

 When I went to the event, I was a bit early.
 I had time.
 There were dozens of youngsters out in the hall who were chatting about stuff.
 They didn’t know me.

 I made sure I talked to almost everyone in the room.
 Before even the session started, everyone knew me.
 Many of them had taken my contact info and sent me friend requests on Facebook.

 I had one goal to have fun and make the most of my time, which I did.

 By the time I had the mic to speak about React, I was already super comfortable with the place, the people, other speakers, and the event organizers.

 The only tough part was to speak out the things I prepared.
 I started off slowly and then it took off.
 I connected with my audience and I could felt they were hooked.

 I prepared a talk about understanding react, since most of the people were beginners in React, they seem to enjoy it.

 Help People with Tips

-After my session when I sat down, many developers came to me and asked various React and Node related questions.
+After my session when I sat down, many developers came to me and asked various React and Node-related questions.
 I answered them as much as I could.
-I helped them with tips and sharing my experience, which they appreciated.
+I helped them with tips and shared my experience, which they appreciated.